alexandre-hallaine/Rainfall/level1/walkthrough.md

 Furthermore, we can see that our buffer is located at `0x10(%esp),%eax`.
 Since there is 88 bytes for the stack, our buffer will therefore requiere 72 bytes (88 - 16) before reaching `ebp`.

 Since our goal is to overflow the stack until we reach the return address of the main function, we need to add another 4 bytes to go from `ebp` to `ebp + 4` (the return address).
 So a total of 76 bytes (72 + 4).
 > If you're struggling, you can just use a [Buffer overflow pattern generator](https://wiremask.eu/tools/buffer-overflow-pattern-generator/), to find the offset of the return address.
-However it is recommended to understand how it works.
+However it is recommended to understand the stack layout and how to calculate the offset yourself.

 Anything written beyond those 76 bytes will be treated as an address (only the 4 next bytes) and jumped to by the `ret` instruction of the `main` function.